crowdsecurity/crowdsec-docs/crowdsec-docs/docs/whitelist/create.md

 A good example is the [crowdsecurity/whitelist-good-actors](https://hub.crowdsec.net/author/crowdsecurity/collections/whitelist-good-actors) collection.

 But let's craft ours based on our previous example !
-First of all, install the [crowdsecurity/rdns postoverflow](https://hub.crowdsec.net/author/crowdsecurity/configurations/rdns) : it will be in charge of enriching overflows with reverse dns information of the offending IP.
+First of all, install the [crowdsecurity/rdns postoverflow](https://hub.crowdsec.net/author/crowdsecurity/configurations/rdns) : it will be in charge of enriching overflows with reverse dns information of the offending IP address.

 Let's put the following file in `/etc/crowdsec/postoverflows/s01-whitelists/mywhitelists.yaml` :